powmedia/backbone-forms/README.md

             // This method call should result in an input within this edior
             // becoming the `document.activeElement`.
-            // This, in turn, should result in `this.trigger('event')` being
+            // This, in turn, should result in this editor's `focus` event
+            // being triggered, setting `this.hasFocus` to `true`.
-            // called.
-See above for more detail. this.$el.focus();
+            // See above for more detail.
+            this.$el.focus();
         },